moshier

 ISBN 0 521 35629 6 hardback $54.95us

-Get the out of print book here.
+Barnes and Noble Get the out of print book here.

 The third edition of a guide book for amateur astronomers features new sections on generalized coordinate transformations, nutations, aberration, and selenographic coordinates as well as improvements to the sunrise and moonrise calculations.